|Get Atlanta BeltLine updates right in your inbox!|

-More than five years into the Atlanta BeltLine’s 25-year build-out, we can now see the tangible results of early investments.
+More than nine years into the Atlanta BeltLine’s 25-year build-out, we can now see the tangible results of early investments.
 Critical to the Atlanta BeltLine's early success is a significant commitment of private charitable dollars to fund greenspace acquisition and development and trail construction.
 Private support of the Atlanta BeltLine will ensure that the city can take advantage of this once-in-a-lifetime opportunity now and in the years to come.

 Current Capital Efforts

 The Atlanta BeltLine is moving into another exciting period of growth.
 Inspired by a leadership gift from The James M. Cox Foundation/PATH Foundation (learn more about the grant), the Atlanta BeltLine Partnership’s donors are seizing an opportunity to accelerate Atlanta BeltLine construction.
 Among other priorities, capital gifts will support the creation of the Westside Trail in the southwest quadrant of the City in partnership with local, state and federal government supporters, most notably leveraging an $18 million TIGER V grant recently awarded to the Atlanta BeltLine by the U.S. Department of Transportation.
 The completion of this segment will open 44 acres of greenspace along 2.5 miles of corridor three years ahead of schedule, and it will bring much-needed revitalization and access to the many health benefits of the Atlanta BeltLine to the City’s southwest neighbors.